Offering a World-Class Curriculum

 Request a Transcript:

-Faculty design one Field Lab, or in-country educational trip, for each of their courses.
-A Field Lab constitutes an additional day of class and the same expectations are placed on a lab day as placed on a class day at sea.
-Field Labs and their respective assignments are a required part of each course and constitute approximately 20 percent of a student’s grade, as well as 20 percent of the course’s required contact hours.
+Faculty design one Field Class, or in-country educational trip, for each of their courses.
+A Field Class constitutes an additional day of class and the same expectations are placed on a Field Class as placed on a class day at sea.
+Field Classes and their respective assignments are a required part of each course and constitute approximately 20 percent of a student’s grade, as well as 20 percent of the course’s required contact hours.

-- Students register for their courses and their field labs at the same time.
+- Students register for their courses and their Field Classes at the same time.

-- Participation in a Field Lab is limited to those students and lifelong learners enrolled in the companion course.
+- Participation in a Field Class is limited to those students enrolled in the companion course.

-- The cost of required Field Labs is included in voyage tuition.
+- The cost of required Field Classes is included in voyage tuition.

 About Faculty-Led Trips

-Voyage faculty are asked to develop at least one faculty-led trip that will be open to interested students and the entire shipboard community.
-Unlike the Field Lab, a Faculty-led trip is not restricted to only those enrolled in the companion course.
+Many voyage faculty also develop at least one faculty-led trip that will be open to interested students and the entire shipboard community.
+Unlike the Field Class, a Faculty-led trip is not restricted to only those enrolled in the companion course.
 The Faculty-Led Trip presents the opportunity both for the professor and the participant to engage in further dedicated learning and discovery in each country.
-While the Field Lab will unite the class with one common shared field experience, student participation in additional Faculty-Led Trips will engender lively class discussion through the contrasting port experiences.
+While the Field Class will unite a class with one common shared field experience, student participation in additional Faculty-Led Trips will engender lively class discussion through the contrasting port experiences.

-You should not regard the presence of a specific title on this list as a promise to offer that class on a specific upcoming voyage or to secure a seat for a specific student.
+Note: You should not regard the presence of a specific title on this list as assurance that the course will be offered on a specific upcoming voyage or to secure a seat for a specific student.